Meet the HSP Team

 Jan is the staff creative who is in charge of seeing that the birthday gifts the poverty-level children receive in the

-are first quality, age- and gender-appropriate, and are wrapped by our volunteers with the utmost of care and love.
+are first quality, age- and gender-appropriate, and are selected with the utmost of care and love.
 She guides HSP volunteers to perform according to her high standards, managing the large book and toy area with her skillful eye, making sure that everything is extremely organized.
 Jan is responsible for quality control, ensuring that each item is as near perfect as possible before leaving our center.

 Matt graduated from North Central College in Naperville, IL with a Bachelor’s degree in History.
 Matt initially joined the HSP team as an intern in August 2011, providing support to HSP staff in the execution of the Senior Citizen Project, Children’s Project, Christmas Offering, Intern Program and Grant writing.
 In August of 2012, Matt was given the opportunity to join the HSP team full-time.
 In this capacity, Matt works with the CFO to secure grant funding for HSP’s projects, and performs a number of other duties, including contributing to HSP’s intern program, social media, and other outreach publications.